 - Tonicity balancing

-- Symmetry Assessment – Isometric or Isotonic MVC
+- Symmetry Assessment – Neuromuscular Deficit Test (Isometric or Isotonic)

-EXAMPLE: Neuromuscular Deficit Test identifies deficit in voluntary activation level of the involved target to its normal/healthy contralateral counterpart, which can be an excellent metric for documenting progress or approving return to sport
+EXAMPLE: The Neuromuscular Deficit Test identifies the deficit in voluntary activation level of the involved muscle compared to its normal/healthy contralateral counterpart.
+This can be an excellent metric for documenting progress or assessing return to sport readiness.
+This assessment can be done as an isometric contraction (ie: glute bridge hold) or as an isotonic contraction during the testing period (ie: single leg squat)

 *Keep potential dominance effect in mind here